t12t/t12t.github.io/src/en/meetup.md

 Find us at [meetup.com as t12t - Stockholm.](https://www.meetup.com/t12t-Stockholm)

 ## Next meetup

-In the beginning of 2024, the 16th of January, there will be a meetup in Gothenburg.
-If you want to attend [rsvp via our meetup group](https://www.meetup.com/t12t-Stockholm).
-You will also find more information about the event there!
+February 22nd and 23rd is the Axe-con watch party!
+Make sure you [sign up via our meetup group](https://www.meetup.com/t12t-Stockholm).
+You will also find more information about the whole thing there.

 ## Safety and inclusion